florian/compreCSSor/README.md

 A CSS minifier built with Ruby — Work in progress.

-# Way to minify the CSS
+# Ways to minify the CSS

 - Combine selectors.
 (This will probably reduce the code more than anything else, so it has to be done really good.)
 - Combine properties into shorthand properties if possible.
 (E.g. `margin-top`, `margin-right`, `margin-bottom` and `margin-left` into `margin`.)